 By creating high-energy, positive spaces that level the playing field, everyone has a voice and power is shared.
 Only then can people tackle tough challenges and begin to create extraordinary neighborhoods where economic and racial justice thrive.
-We’re working with residents, artists and arts groups, non-profits and the county housing authority to spread this way of community involvement.
-Find out more at our monthly gatherings.
+We’re working to spread this way of community involvement.

-We’re committed to supporting Clevelanders standing up for racial justice.
-We teamed up with ioby to create the Racial Justice Matching Fund to support grassroots initiatives promoting racial equity.
-And our Prism Learning Lab helps people begin to dismantle racism in their communities and organizations.
+Our past work has included: teaming up with ioby to create the Racial Justice Matching Fund to support grassroots initiatives promoting racial equity; and our Prism Learning Lab that has helped people begin to dismantle racism in their communities and organizations.

-Neighbor Up members worked with staff at University Hospitals and the non-profit Towards Employment to create and launch a neighborhood jobs pipeline (called Step Up to UH) that connects Cleveland residents with good-paying jobs at the hospital system, the second largest employer in the county.
-That is just one example of our systems-level work that aims to make a positive impact in the lives of everyday people.
+Neighbor Up members also worked with staff at University Hospitals and the non-profit Towards Employment to create and launch a neighborhood jobs pipeline (called Step Up to UH) that connected Cleveland residents with good-paying jobs at the hospital system, the second largest employer in the county.
+That is just one example of our work making a positive impact in the lives of everyday people.